NethmiRanasinghe/docs-mg/en/docs/how-tos/analytics/elk-based-analytics.md

 !!! important

-    When running WSO2 Microgateway in a containerised environment, the expected runtime MICRO_GW_HOME directory is typically /home/ballerina/wso2.
-Therefore, the `log4j2.properties` file must be placed under /home/ballerina/wso2/conf/log4j2.properties.

-    The `${sys:carbon.home}` variable may not resolve correctly in containerised environments if the configuration file is not at the expected path.
+    When running WSO2 Microgateway in a containerised environment, the expected runtime MICRO_GW_HOME directory is typically `/home/ballerina/wso2`.
+Therefore, the `log4j2.properties` file in `MICRO_GW_HOME/conf` must be placed under `/home/ballerina/wso2/conf` folder because the `${sys:carbon.home}` variable may not resolve correctly in containerised environments if the configuration file is not at the expected path.

 !!! note
     The LOG4J configuration file `log4j2.properties` is not available in the API Microgateway runtime by default since the logging is carried out by an in-built configuration factory.
 In order to configure API Microgateway runtime for ELK analytics, create a `log4j2.properties` configuration file in the location &lt;MICRO\_GW\_HOME&gt;/conf/.